Friday, August 29, 2014

 Artist: Saner, on Palacio Municipal Photo L.Lock

-Fifteen artists from USA, Mexico, Japan, New Zealand, Australia and Spain arrived on Isla in mid-July for the start of a nine day urban art festival.
+Fifteen artists from the USA, Mexico, Japan, New Zealand, Australia and Spain arrived on Isla in mid-July for the start of a nine-day urban art festival.

 The event would eventually see the creation of a multitude of eye-popping murals decorating blank walls of various public and private buildings.